-As of 04/26/2018, it is not known if Portland Housing Authority is accepting Section 8 Housing Choice Voucher portability requests for porting in.
+As of 08/01/2018, Portland Housing Authority is absorbing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the most recent VMS report, Portland Housing Authority manages 80 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 6% having issued approximately 13 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 9 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 1 months on the waiting list1.